Marlborough, Wiltshire

-Marlborough (/ˈmɔːlbərə/ MAWL-bər-ə, is a market town and civil parish in the English county of Wiltshire on the Old Bath Road, the old main road from London to Bath.
+Marlborough (/ˈmɔːlbərə/ MAWL-bər-ə) is a market town and civil parish in the English county of Wiltshire on the Old Bath Road, the old main road from London to Bath.
 The town is on the River Kennet, 24 miles (39 km) north of Salisbury and 10 miles (16 km) southeast of Swindon.
+In 2021 it had a population of 9,129.

 History

 The earliest sign of human habitation is the Marlborough Mound, a 62 ft prehistoric tumulus in the grounds of Marlborough College.
 Recent radiocarbon dating has found it to date from about 2400 BC.
 It is of similar age to the larger Silbury Hill about 5 mi west of the town.
 Legend has it that the Mound is the burial site of Merlin and that the name of the town comes from Merlin's Barrow.
-More plausibly, the town's name possibly derives from the medieval term for chalky ground "marl" — thus, "town on chalk".
-However more recent research, from geographer John Everett-Heath, identifies the original Anglo-Saxon place name as Merleberge, with a derivation from either the personal name of Mærle ("Merlin") combined with beorg (hill), or meargealla beorg: hill where gentian grows.
+More plausibly, the town's name possibly derives from the medieval term for chalky ground (marl) — thus, 'town on chalk'.
+However more recent research, from geographer John Everett-Heath, identifies the original Anglo-Saxon place name as Merleberge, with a derivation from either the personal name of Mærle ('Merlin') combined with beorg ('hill'), or meargealla beorg ('hill where gentian grows').
 On John Speed's map of Wiltshire (1611), the town's name is recorded as Marlinges boroe.
-The town's motto is Ubi nunc sapientis ossa Merlini ("Where now are the bones of wise Merlin").
+The town's motto is Ubi nunc sapientis ossa Merlini ('Where now are the bones of wise Merlin').

 Further evidence of human occupation comes from the discovery in St Margaret's Mead of the Marlborough Bucket, an Iron Age burial bucket made of fir wood with three iron hoops, a top bar and two handles; it also sports bronze bands decorated with human heads and mythical animals, and is now on display at the Wiltshire Museum in Devizes.

 Roman remains and the large Mildenhall Hoard of coins have been found two miles to the east of Marlborough, at Mildenhall (Cunetio).
 A later Saxon settlement grew up around The Green and two early river crossings were made at Isbury Lane and Stonebridge Lane.

-In 1067 William the Conqueror assumed control of the Marlborough area and set about building a wooden motte-and-bailey castle, sited on the prehistoric mound.
+In 1067, William the Conqueror assumed control of the Marlborough area and set about building a wooden motte-and-bailey castle, sited on the prehistoric mound.
 This was completed in around 1100.
 Stone was used to strengthen the castle in around 1175.
 The first written record of Marlborough dates from the Domesday Book in 1086.
 William also established a mint in Marlborough, which coined the William I and the early William II silver pennies.
 The coins display the name of the town as Maerlebi or Maerleber.